Frequently Asked Questions

 As IP cameras have multiple encoders, they can provide various streams (with differing resolution, compression, frame rate, etc).
 When connecting to the camera, the stream we want to receive has to be addressed using the proper URI.
 For example: rstp://ip/primary is the primary (e.g. native resolution) video stream and rstp://ip/primary is the secondary (e.g. low resolution) video stream.

-Unfortunately every camera manufacturer uses different URI to select the video stream within the camera.
-For finding the proper URI is not easy.
+Unfortunately, older camera models do not support ONVIF protocol.
+In this case to find the proper URL is not is not easy.
 First check the camera installation manual.
 If this information is not found in the manual, go online and try finding this in one of the forums discussing the RTSP URI for the camera (e.g. great list here).

-My video is broken or stops or legs at times.
+My video is broken or stops or lags at times.
 What should I do?

 IP cameras send the video stream in a preconfigured bandwidth, so it's really important to set up the cameras based on the available bandwidth.